25 Writing Prompts for Telling your Personal Story

 Personal stories are more powerful than you can imagine.

 That brings me to, ‘the right way‘ — what does that mean anyway?
-There is this misconception that the only real stories worth hearing in the entrepreneur world are ones that involve ‘rags to riches’.
+There is this misconception that the only real stories worth hearing in the network marketing world are ones that involve ‘rags to riches’.
 Please know that absolutely these stories exist, but so do the ones that involve corporate employees, blue collar workers, stay at home moms and all things in between.

 Telling your personal story effectively, regardless of the medium, follows some key principles.